-I am writing you here to explain the nature, meaning, content and naturally the benefits from the CFIC.
-The result/product is a better you, which also include better abilities to conduct and handle “fighting classes” as well as fighting and sparring segments in regular lessons.
+I am writing you here to explain the nature, meaning, content, and naturally the benefits of the CFIC.
+The result/product is a better you, which also includes better abilities to conduct and handle “fighting classes” as well as fighting and sparring segments in regular lessons.

-We all know that combat and fighting is one of the three pillars of the KMG system.
+We all know that combat and fighting are one of the three pillars of the KMG system.
 The other two are Self-Defense and 3rdParty – VIP protection.